DevTeam/Pure.DI/README.md

 }
 ```

 It is important to note that our abstraction and implementation do not know anything about DI magic or any frameworks.
+Also, please make attention that an instance of type *__Lazy<>__* was used here only as a sample.
+Still, using this type with nontrivial logic as a dependency is not recommended, so consider replacing it with some simple abstract type.

 ### Let's glue all together